 Concurrent reclamation would be employed once the facility transforms to the upstream construction method in order to provide permanent low-maintenance achievement of reclamation goals.
+(Concurrent reclamation is required by Section 2.2.4.1 of the facility APP, No. 511395.)
 Asarco plans to place rock material on the down-drainage slope of the tailings embankment after the centerline construction work is finished.
 At this point, the face of the centerline tailings embankment would be ready for rock placement work as the embankment slope would remain a permanent feature.